 The aim of this Trust is to provide financial support and mentoring that will assist scholars who face economic hardship, to complete their tertiary studies.
 During 2018, 2 students were funded towards their degrees in BSc Occupational Therapy.

 We introduced the Adult Education and Training (AET) program for staff members in 2006.
-Where 18 learners from the Riviera store enrolled in the program.
-As a result of its early success, the program was expanded to more learners at our Waltloo, Montana, Waterkloof Glen stores.
-And in 2010 our Montana store introduced the program to 10 more learners.
-Our goal is to create a culture of training and skills development to help our employees to improve their skills, effectiveness and productivity.
+18 learners from the Riviera store enrolled in the program.
+As a result of its early success, the program was expanded to more learners at our Waltloo, Montana and Waterkloof Glen stores.
+In 2010 our Montana store introduced the program to 10 more learners.
+Our goal is to create a culture of training and skills development to help our employees improve their skills, effectiveness and productivity.

 WHO QUALIFIES FOR AET?